KohakuBlueleaf/Kohaku-NAI/README.md

-# Kohaku-NAI[WIP]
+# Kohaku-NAI
-A simple Novel-AI client with more utilities built in it
+A simple Novel-AI client with some utilities built in it.

+Also a stable-diffusion-webui extension.

 **Sharing your account to your friends may violate the NAI's TOS.
 USE AT YOUR OWN RISK!!!**